tanyuqian/synthetic-private-data/README.md

 ## Getting Started:
 * Synthetic data offers a promising path to train models while preserving data privacy.
-* We propose Data Synthesis with ConTrollability and CLustering (CTCL), a novel framework for generating privacy-preserving synthetic data *without extensive prompt engineering or billion-scale LLM finetuning.*
+* We propose CTCL (Data Synthesis with ConTrollability and CLustering), a novel framework for generating privacy-preserving synthetic data *without extensive prompt engineering or billion-scale LLM finetuning.*

 ## Pretrained CTCL-Topic and CTCL-Generator